 This program is intended to encourage businesses to expand or relocate to the Authority's service territory.
-The New York State approved program is for ten years and will expire June 30, 2021.
 Qualifying Customers that become certified through the New York State Empire State Development Corporation ("ESD") are eligible to receive rates equal to the Authority's cost to provide additional units of service (i.e., incremental cost), expressed as a percentage of the otherwise applicable rates.
 These rate discounts will not be adjusted more than once every 12 months.
 Participation in this program cannot occur concurrently with any other Business Development Program except the Recharge NY Power Program.

-b) Program Definitions

-- Approval Date Date on which Customer has been accepted into the Excelsior Jobs Program by ESD but has not achieved the job requirement threshold to become certified. - (2) Certification Date Date on which Customer has achieved Excelsior certification as recorded on a document from ESD and is considered certified in the program.

-c) Who is Eligible

-- (1) A new Customer who: - (a) Takes service under Service Classification Nos.
+- b) Program Definitions - Approval Date Date on which Customer has been accepted into the Excelsior Jobs Program by ESD but has not achieved the job requirement threshold to become certified. - (2) Certification Date Date on which Customer has achieved Excelsior certification as recorded on a document from ESD and is considered certified in the program. - c) Who is Eligible - (1) A new Customer who: - (a) Takes service under Service Classification Nos.
 2-L, 2L-VMRP, and 2-MRP, and - (b) Locates in or moves to the Authority's service territory, and - (c) Is Excelsior certified by the Empire State Development (ESD) of New York State, and - (d) Applies to the Authority for discount within one year of NYS Excelsior program approval. - (2) An existing Customer who: - (a) Increases its load by 25 percent or 50 kW, whichever is less; or - (b) Increases its load by 25 percent to a minimum of 7 kW if served under Service Classification Nos.
 2 and 2-VMRP; - (c) Is Excelsior certified by the Empire State Development (ESD) of New York State; and - (d) Applies to the Authority for discount within one year of NYS Excelsior program certification.